 Determining the specific characteristics of a building

 Every emergency is different.
-Even in two different office block that are designed similarly it would be unlikely that one incident will be exactly the same as another.
+Even in two different office block that is designed similarly, it would be unlikely that one incident will be exactly the same as another.
 Therefore, we can look at some of the important aspects of design and occupancies which will give us an insight into the complexities of a building.

 An oil refinery could be said to pose a very different risk than that of a manufacturing plant which sells directly to the public.
 So where to start the analysis.
 Firstly, let’s have a look at the buildings structural characteristics.